BrennanBarker/envy/README.md

 ## Why not `virtualenvwrapper`?
 [`virtualenvwrapper`](https://virtualenvwrapper.readthedocs.io/en/latest/index.html)
-is a Python virtual environment wrapper that is also great at what it does;
-perhaps too good. `virtualenvwrapper` provides facilities for not only the most common venv operations, but also for managing venvs automatically via hooks that interact with git, tab completion, etc.
+is another Python virtual environment wrapper that is also great at what it does; perhaps too good. `virtualenvwrapper` provides facilities for not only the most common venv operations, but also for managing venvs automatically via hooks that interact with git, tab completion, etc.

 If you have a use for that stuff, please go use this excellent tool.